Two poster ads displayed on bus shelters, for the clothing brand Nobody's Child, seen in November 2015:

 Cohen says that he challenged the MPAA's definition of bestiality and also cut 6 minutes from a 9 minute scene.
-He suggested that the cuts were a ploy to obtain the scene he wanted and that the cut material had been added just to be offered as cuts in
+He suggested that the cuts were a ploy to obtain the scene he wanted and that the cut material had been added just to be offered as

 It will be interesting to see if both the US and UK cuts end up being the same version.